-A side view of what the hotel could look like He said that a crucial caveat to the hotel’s construction was for its creation to be “scarless” on the pristine environment surrounding it.
+He said that a crucial caveat to the hotel’s construction was for its creation to be “scarless” on the pristine environment surrounding it.

 “We call it a scarless development.
 If you take it away after hundred years or so it will not leave any physical footprint.
 That is the only way to bring developments to such a precious and beautiful marine environment in Norway or Maldives.”

 Waterstudio is working in collaboration with Mr Olthuis’s other firm, Dutch Docklands, undertaking a number of ambitious projects including 80-million sq feet of floating developments in the Maldives in a joint venture with the Indian Ocean nation.

 “Our joint venture projects with the Maldivian Government and the Ocean Flower in particular have taken all our attention the last years,” Mr Olthuis said.